Teach English in Peru

 Peru is a spectacular country to teach, there are beautiful beaches, mountains and lush jungles.
 One of the benefits of working in Peru is you will get to integrate into the society and see amazing places like Machu Picchu in your spare time.

-Where to Find Teaching Jobs in Peru
+How to Find Teaching Jobs in Peru

 Most teaching jobs are found in large larger population areas like Cusco, Lima, Arequipa and Trujillo.
 Lima is where most language school are based and it is usually easier to find work here than in the other areas of the country.
 Lots of private language schools have been opened in Peru in the last decade and this is where most teachers find work.
 International schools can be the hardest to get a job, some will require you to be fully qualified but if you do secure a job, they will usually pay you very well.